How to Find The Owner Of A Boat by HIN

 In the United States, if the vessel is not a named vessel, most motor-driven craft and sailboats will have a registration number on the bow.

 This number will be a combination of numbers and letters following the format XX 1234 XX.
 The first two letters will usually be the state abbreviation.
 The numbers and following letters are unique to the boat.
+You can use the State registration number to a find boat owner by registration number.
+Or you can reverse-lookup the registration number to get the HIN and then use the HIN lookup the boat owner.

 The one absolute way to identify a boat is by the Hull Identification Number (HIN).
 Since 1972, boats manufactured in the U.S. must have a permanently affixed HIN.
 The number is normally found on the stern or lower corner of the transom on the outside.
 HINs will be on any manufacturing certificates, titles, registrations, or federal documents associated with the boat.
 You can use the number to check and see if the boat is stolen or if any other problems have been reported.